 Real-time KPI reports and dashboards

 How do you know that a PMO or PMO tools are working?
-You’ll want to see an improvement in primary deliverables, or monitor key performance indicators (KPIs), for your different projects.
+You’ll see an improvement in primary deliverables or meet key performance indicators (KPIs).
 If the performance improves across the board, you know that you’re on the right track.

-monday.com gives you the foundation to create an interconnected PMO.
-Our Work OS adds a level of transparency to all projects while giving managers all the functionality they need to maximize efficiency.
+Get all the support and functions you need to set up a PMO. monday.com provides the foundation to create an interconnected project management office that’s easy to set up and run.
+Our Work OS provides a level of transparency to all projects, plenty of customization options to meet your needs, and features that give managers the functionality they need to maximize efficiency.